Algorithms can be classified by purpose but there are some other ways to classify them like

 Classification by purpose

 Each algorithm has a purpose to do, for example, the purpose of the heap sort algorithm is to sort data using the Heap in ascending and descending order. but the number of goals is infinite and we have to group them by kind of purposes like algorithms and source code.

-Every algorithm has some certain complexity. some algorithm may take the linear time or some take the exponential time or some algorithms never ends. also, an algorithm may take less space in comparison to another algorithm. so to select an algorithm we always need to consider the complexity of an algorithm. an algorithm always performs great if it has low space complexity and time complexity.
+Every algorithm has some certain complexity. some algorithm may take linear time or some take exponential time or some algorithms never ends. also, an algorithm may take less space in comparison to another algorithm. so to select an algorithm we always need to consider the complexity of the algorithm. an algorithm always performs great if it has low space complexity and time complexity.

 Classification by design